KernFerm/BubblesTheDev-WebBrowser/README.md

 It is meant to feel like a practical daily browser, not just a privacy experiment or a stripped-down shell.
 The project combines familiar browser features such as tabs, bookmarks, downloads, saved passwords, a built-in home page, split view, and media tools with stronger local-first defaults, clearer diagnostics, and more visible runtime controls.

-Version `1.2.5` continues that direction as a maintenance release focused on refining the update flow, saved install preferences, and streaming-aware updater behavior.
+Version `1.2.7` continues that direction as a maintenance release focused on dependency security updates and keeping the packaged browser build current.

 The overall goal is simple: